 If you are in China, you have GOT to go see the Avatar mountains in Zhangjiajie!
-I know, it’s tricky to say but the views are absolutely incredible…and the park is absolutely gigantic.
+The views are absolutely incredible…and the park is absolutely gigantic.
 So don’t waste your time figuring out where to go; we’ve done all that research for you.

 Do giant pinnacle mountains swirled with mist come to mind when you think of China?
 Maybe not — you probably are thinking of busy cities and the Great Wall.
 China has that too, but so much more; you can wander mountain villages, bridge jump in tropical rivers, and lounge on the beach, all in the same country (there is so much to see).